This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

-- Eat a variety of healthy, low-fat foods.
+- Eat a variety of healthy, low-fat and low-salt foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask for more information about a heart healthy diet.

 - Ask about activity.
 Your healthcare provider will tell you which activities to limit or avoid.
 Ask when you can drive, return to work, and have sex.
 Ask about the best exercise plan for you.